Prior Learning Assessment and Recognition (PLAR)

 Earn academic credits for life and work experience learning

 PLAR is a process used to determine if credit can be awarded for learning that took place outside of the formal, post-secondary system.

-Many learners have acquired valuable training, skills and knowledge gained through learning experiences such as industry-based training, professional development workshops and seminars, private study and paid and/or volunteer work experience.
-PLAR (Prior Learning Assessment and Recognition) provides students with the opportunity to have such learning assessed and recognized in the form of academic credit toward the requirements of a Thompson Rivers University, Open Learning (TRU-OL) program.
+You may have acquired valuable training, skills and knowledge through learning experiences such as industry-based training, professional development workshops and seminars, private study and paid and/or volunteer work.

-- Do I possess 3-5, preferably 5, years of experience in my field with increasing responsibility?
+- Do I have at least three and preferably five years of experience in my field, with increasing responsibility?

 - Have I gained a broad range of learning, skills and knowledge through work, professional development, volunteer, and/or other life experiences?

-- Have I completed training or certification listed in the TRU-OL Credit Bank?
+- Have I completed training or certification listed in the Credit Bank?

 - Do I have training or certifications from private institutions or professional associations for which transfer credit was not granted?

-If you answered yes to any of the above questions, you may wish to explore our PLAR process further.
+If you answered "yes" to any of the above questions, we invite you to explore our PLAR process further: